rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 Most async data loading in Angular is done the same way: show a loading indicator while the data is loading, then show the data when it's loaded, or show an error message or a retry button if the data failed to load.

 The NgxDataLoader component makes this easy.
-You only need to provide a `getDataFn` that returns an `Observable` or `Promise` with the data, and a `dataTemplate` that renders the data.
+You only need to provide a `getDataFn` that returns an `Observable` or `Promise` with the data, and the `data`, `skeleton` and `error` templates.
 The component will handle the rest.

 ## Demo